lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 ## Executive Summary
 ### For our Stakeholders
-Hardhat Enterprises is an organisation that aims to create cyber weapons and tools that can be used to empower white-hat operations.
+Hardhat Enterprises is an organization that aims to create cyber weapons and tools that can be used to empower white-hat operations.
 All deliverables produced by the company will be open source so that anyone may use and benefit from them.
 These deliverables should either improve on existing tools or fill a market need that is not yet met.

 ### For our Employees
 Hardhat Enterprises will aim to provide its employees with opportunities to:
-- Build-up their skills and knowledge.
+- Build up their skills and knowledge.
 - Create meaningful connections.
 - Produce meaningful deliverables that will showcase their abilities.